aksel-blaise/garymorph/analysis/linear-metrics.md

 ## Gary varieties proposed by Ford, Phillips, and Haag (1955)

-The `tv0` argument used within this and the subsequent section articulates with three variants of the Gary type (`Gary Stemmed`, `Typical Gary Stemmed`, `Broad Gary Stemmed`, `Thin Gary Stemmed`, and `Small Gary Stemmed`), which were assigned using those morphological criteria advanced by Ford, Phillips, and Haag (1955) at the Jaketown site in west central Mississippi.
-The `Long Gary Stemmed` type was omitted from consideration due to the absence of reported metrics.
+The `tv0` argument used within this and the subsequent section articulates with three variants of the Gary type–including *Gary Stemmed*, *Typical Gary Stemmed*, *Broad Gary Stemmed*, *Thin Gary Stemmed*, and *Small Gary Stemmed*, which were assigned using those morphological criteria advanced by Ford, Phillips, and Haag (1955) at the Jaketown site in west central Mississippi.
+The *Long Gary Stemmed* type was omitted from consideration due to the absence of reported metrics.

 ``` r
 # Ford, Phillips, and Haag (1955)